szaumoor/ZSTweaks/README.md

 - It still forces a Save vs. Death at -2 to trigger.

 In short, their vorpal weapon will be identical to the silver sword's, but will trigger 15% of the time instead of 25%.

-**Component 3080:** Overhaul backstab immunities across creatures

-Backstab immunity sucks because it makes the already-underpowered thieves even worse, and in many cases, it makes no logical sense.
-This is an attempt at making it fair and also not too arbitrary.

-The immunity will stay or be granted in these cases:

-- Backstab immunities granted by items, classes, or kits
-- Spectral or spiritual creatures cannot be backstabbed
-- Slimes and oozes remain immune.
-I imagine it like trying to stab soup or a bag of dog poop
-- Demiliches are immune.
-They're pretty much beyond the physical world.
-- Amelyssan (I can't be sure about how unfair or fair this would be, I've never done that fight)
-- Dragons can be made optionally susceptible, or non-susceptible to backstab.
-I'm on the fence about dragons so I leave it optional.
-- Floating weapons, magically animated armor

-The immunity will be removed if it exists in these cases:

-- All fiends and celestials, including solars, mariliths, and Demogorgon
-- Cadaverous undead.
-If they have a body, then you can study what part will inflict the most damage and identify what constitutes a weak point or structural flaw.
-- Golems and other constructs except floating weapons.
-They can have have structural weaknesses
-- Minotaurs.
-They have a body, you have blade.
-So... stab?
-- Beholders.
-You know what's a weak point?
-THAT BIG F***ING EYEBALL.
-- Giants, including Yaga Shura.
-Picture Legolas climbing on top of the giant Olliphaunts and shooting three arrows right into their necks.
-You're a damn rogue for crying out loud, you don't have to be literally backstabbing their toes.
-- All humanoid enemies unless their class, hit, or item grants them that, so enemies like Kiser will have to suck it up and take that dagger to the back.
-- Aesgareth and his party will be all susceptible to backstab, no reason at all for them to be so special
-- Avatars of Bhaal are susceptible

 </details>